Kinyarwanda (film)

 Kinyarwanda is a 2011 film based on the Rwandan genocide.

 Film

-Based on true accounts, the film consists of six interwoven tales several events happening as the genocide takes place.
+Based on true accounts, the film consists of six interwoven tales of several events happening as the genocide takes place.
 Mosques become a place of refuge, and the taboo of interethnic marriage between a Hutu and a Tutsi is also depicted.

 Reception

 Variety described the movie as "doubly disappointing", while the African American Literature Book Club described it as a "brilliant directorial debut".